marianpekar/Cardamom.js/docs/index.md

 ### Cardamom.GetCardOnIndex(obj, index)

-Returns **new Card object** from passed object at index.
+Returns **Card object** from passed object at specified index.

 ```javascript
 let standard_deck = Cardamom.CreateDeckWithOffset(4, 13, 1, 2);
 let card = Cardamom.GetCardOnIndex(standard_deck, 0) // = Card { color: 1, value: 2 }
 ```

-**CAUTION: You probably don't want to use GetCardOnIndex like this if not using with CompareCards method from 'Comparison' section.** It returns a copy of the card while original card remains in given object.
+**CAUTION: You probably don't want to use GetCardOnIndex just like this if not using with CompareCards method from 'Comparison' section.** It returns a copy of the card while original card remains in given object.

+You also may have noticed there is nothing like CreateCard method in the Construction section and only CreateDeck method actually making new cards.

+The idea is card should always originate from a deck, it could be moved among decks, players or tables, but it always started as a part of a deck.

 ## Counting

-In the last section of Cardamom.js are methods that return count of cards, count of cards that match either color, value of both of them.
+In the last section of Cardamom.js are methods that return count of cards and count of cards that match either with color, value of with both of them.

 ### Cardamom.CountCards(obj)